sjnewbury/gentoo-playground/README.md

 * all new packages not currently in portage

+<<New ebuilds>>

+There are many new ebuilds for packages that are not in Portage, many of them are "live", this includes for example, app-i18n/libphonenumber, as required for syncevolution to build with dbus-pim support.
+If anybody wants a stable version of any of these ebuilds, let me know.
+Also feel free to open Gentoo bugzilla entries for new ebuilds from this repository, just do please drop me a note.

+<<libretro>>

 Currently there are some RetroArch/libretro ebuilds included which are fixed/tweaked versions of ebuilds from abendbrot's overlay.
 I haven't provided any ebuilds I haven't modified, so if you want to use libretro/RetroArch I recommend adding abendbrot's overlay.

+WARNING!
 WARNING!
 Some ebuilds in this repo supercede those in Portage and have KEYWORDS copied from their Portage counterparts.
 Until I rectify this or alternatively provide a local mask in this repo, I recommend adding a local mask for */*::gentoo-playground, then unmasking specific packages as needed.

 I would accept pull requests to rectify this situation.